-In Romania there is a VVR-S research reactor located in Magurele owned by National Institute for Research and Development of Physics and Nuclear Engineering-Horia Hulubei (IFIN-HH), which is under the coordination of the Ministry of National Education.
-VVR-S research reactor is now under decommissioning.
+In Romania there is a VVR-S research reactor located in Magurele owned by National Institute for Research and Development in Physics and Nuclear Engineering-Horia Hulubei (IFIN-HH), which is under the coordination of the Ministry of Research and Innovation.
+After more than 40 years of operation, the VVR-S research reactor is now under decommissioning.
 The entire inventory of spent nuclear fuel consisting of type C-36 and EK10 was shipped back in the origin country, in Russian Federation.
-The radioactive wastes resulted from the decommissioning of VVR-S research reactor or from activities performed on the site, as well as the institutional radioactive waste collected from all around the country are managed into the Radioactive Waste Treatment Plant (STDR Magurele).
+The radioactive wastes resulted from the decommissioning of VVR-S research reactor or from activities performed on the site, as well as the non-fuel cycle radioactive waste collected from all around the country are managed by the Radioactive Waste Treatment Plant (STDR Magurele), which is part of IFIN-HH Radioactive Waste Management Department.

-In the NW part of the country, at Baita Bihor, is located a near surface repository, in geological formations, which is licensed for disposal of institutional radioactive waste.
+In the NW part of the country, at Baita Bihor, is located a near surface repository, in geological formations, which is also owned by the National Institute for Research and Development in Physics and Nuclear Engineering-Horia Hulubei (IFIN-HH) and is licensed for disposal of non-fuel cycle radioactive waste.
 According to the waste acceptance criteria of the repository LILW - SL and limited activities of LILW-LL are disposed at Baita Bihor repository.